sccn/sccn.github.io/others/EEGLAB_and_high_performance_computing.md

 GPU-based processing is promising in MATLAB.
-The recent enthusiasm for using GPU (Graphical Processing Unit) computational capabilities led us to try the freely available GPU solution for Matlab.
-Computing using the GPU usually only involves recasting variables and requires minor changes to Matlab scripts or functions.
+The recent enthusiasm for using GPU (Graphical Processing Unit) computational capabilities led us to try the freely available GPU solution for MATLAB.
+Computing using the GPU usually only involves recasting variables and requires minor changes to MATLAB scripts or functions.

-One of our servers is a Quad Core Intel™ Xeon W3550 3.0GHz, 8M L3, 4.8GT/s, Turbo and has a One nVidia GTX Titan (2688 CUDA cores), although it is unclear if Matlab uses all the CUDA cores (based on the Matlab message below).
+One of our servers is a Quad Core Intel™ Xeon W3550 3.0GHz, 8M L3, 4.8GT/s, Turbo and has a One nVidia GTX Titan (2688 CUDA cores), although it is unclear if MATLAB uses all the CUDA cores (based on the MATLAB message below).
 All the tests on this page compared the central processor with the GPU unit.
-When typing "gpuDevice" on the Matlab command line, the following message appears
+When typing "gpuDevice" on the MATLAB command line, the following message appears

 ``` matlab